 How is SFPN diagnosed?

-Standard neurological examination and nerve conduction studies are normal in SFPN (178,179).
+Standard neurological examination and nerve conduction studies are normal in SFPN (178, 179).
 However, these common tests can be helpful to rule out other types of neuropathy that can impact the myelinated nerves in Sjogren’s.
 Specialized tests such as a skin biopsy for nerve density, quantitative sensory tests, and autonomic tests are needed to diagnose SFPN.
 Patients with SFPN may be told that they don’t have a neurologic condition because clinician training and specialized testing are not the norm.
-See Dr. Oaklander’s video, Small fibers/big pain for more detail about diagnosis and treatment of SFPN.
+See the video of Dr. Oaklander’s presentation, Small Fibers/Big Pain for more detail about diagnosis and treatment of SFPN.

 This is a microscopic picture of unmyelinated nerve fibers (top) vs. myelinated nerve fibers.
 Myelin helps the nerves conduct electrical signals faster.
 Damage to myelinated nerves, but not unmyelinated nerves, can be detected by nerve conduction studies.